AdrienTD/XXL-Editor/README.md

 * Open the VS solution file, and as long as [vcpkg integration](https://docs.microsoft.com/en-us/cpp/build/integrate-vcpkg) is applied, you should be able to compile.

 ## Thanks
-* Thanks to S.P.Q.R. for some code addition.
+* Thanks to S.P.Q.R. for some code addition and names for events and squad actions.

 ## Libraries used:
 * [Dear Imgui](https://github.com/ocornut/imgui)